Police Misconduct

 Strong cases are built on documentation.
 Here’s what typically matters most:

 Body camera footage is often the most powerful piece of evidence.
-NYPD officers are equipped with body cameras department-wide.
-Footage can be requested through litigation, and delays in production can themselves raise questions about spoliation.
+Most police officers are now equipped with body cameras.
+Footage can be requested through litigation, and delays in production can themselves raise inferences.
 Our civil rights practice overview explains what the discovery process looks like across all claim types.

 Civilian video — from bystanders, security cameras, or your own phone — can corroborate or contradict an officer’s account.